CyberRik/smart-fan/README.md

 3. **Import the JSON Workflow**:
    - Inside your n8n instance, go to the **"Import"** section.
-   - Upload the `fan-sov-workflow.json` file from this repository.
+   - Upload the `smart fan.json` file from this repository.

 4. **Configure APIs**:
    - You'll need to set up API keys for SerpAPI, Google CSE, and the Twitter API in your n8n workflow to fetch the necessary data.